 Oceana is advocating for a number of actions to protect and recover these endangered orcas including protecting the orcas’ habitat and recovering Chinook salmon so these animals have enough to eat.

-Ultimately, a broad set of comprehensive actions are needed to address the threats facing orcas including the lack of prey, vessel noise and disturbance, and contaminants.
-To address the lack of prey, attention must be given to the Columbia and Snake Rivers, where seven of the top 15 “priority Chinook stocks” for Southern Resident orca originate.5
+To address the lack of prey, progress must be made to recover Columbia and Snake River salmon populations, where seven of the top 15 “priority Chinook stocks” for Southern Resident orca originate.5

-We support improving fish passage and restoring habitat in the Columbia Basin to help recover threatened priority Chinook runs, restore salmon to healthy and naturally productive levels and increase prey for Southern Resident orcas.
-The survival of juvenile salmon can be increased if the fish can be aided past dams by going over spillways, as opposed to going through the powerhouse, which contains electricity-generating turbines and is increasingly deadly for fish.
+Oceana supports improving fish passage and restoring habitat in the Columbia Basin to help recover threatened priority Chinook runs, restore salmon to healthy and naturally productive levels and increase prey for Southern Resident orcas.
+The survival of juvenile salmon can be increased if the fish can be aided past dams by going over spillways, as opposed to going through the powerhouses, which contain electricity-generating turbines and are increasingly deadly for fish.
 Salmon survival can also be greatly boosted by removing four dams on the lower Snake River.

 Figure: Spring Chinook returns and expected spring Chinook returns to the mouth of the Columbia River under the current federal Columbia River hydropower system spill management framework (status quo) and under revised spill and Lower Snake River (LSR) dam breach management scenarios.6 Breaching the four lower Snake River dams and increasing spill over other dams – to 125% “total dissolved gas” – is expected to result in up to one million adult spring Chinook returning to the mouth of the Columbia.
 The range in estimates reflect returns under variable environmental conditions.

-While lower Snake River dam removal and increased spill are big, difficult changes, there are pathways forward to get there that will ultimately benefit people, fish and orcas.
+While lower Snake River dam removal is a big, difficult change, there are pathways forward to get there that will ultimately benefit people, fish and orcas.
 Now is the time to advance solutions that help people and communities and allow for healthier, more resilient ecosystems for Chinook and dependent wildlife.
 If bold and comprehensive actions are not taken soon, these animals may be lost forever.